WICKED ROGAINES SPRING & VIRTUAL SERIES

 ** *Child, 12 years old and under, must be accompanied by a paying adult.

-80% refund – withdraw two weeks before the event
+– 80% refund or transfer to virtual option– withdraw up two weeks before the event

 EVENT 2 – TAYLORS MISTAKE